1961–62 Ipswich Town F.C. season: League Cup

 Ipswich entered the 1961–62 League Cup in the first round where they faced Manchester City at Portman Road on 11 September 1961.
 Regular goalkeeper Bailey was sidelined with a thigh injury picked up in the previous match, so Hall came in to replace him.
 Six goals were scored in the twenty minutes either side of half-time and braces from both Moran and Phillips ensured a 4–2 victory for Ipswich.
-The second round saw them drawn against Welsh club Swansea City away at the Vetch Field on 2 October.
+The second round saw them drawn against Welsh club Swansea Town away at the Vetch Field on 2 October.
 Swansea were 2–0 ahead in ten minutes after two own goals from Ipswich, but Phillips equalised with two minutes to go and forced the match to a replay.
 The match took place three weeks later, and despite having travelled 5,000 mi over the preceding ten days, Swansea took a 2–0 lead midway through the first half.
 A penalty from Phillips made it 2–1 to the visitors at half-time and late goals from Stephenson and Moran secured a 3–2 win for Ipswich.
 They had recovered from a three-goal deficit twice to earn their passage to the third round.
 There they faced cup-holders Aston Villa at Villa Park.
 Cyril Chapman, writing in the Birmingham Daily Post, noted that Villa dominated "a most one-sided game" but in which Ipswich scored three times from their four shots, to win 3–2.
 Ipswich faced Blackburn Rovers in the fourth round, which was played at Ewood Park on 11 December 1961.
 Although the game was 1–1 at half time, with Ipswich's equaliser coming from a Phillips penalty, Blackburn scored three time in the second half to win the tie 4–1 and knock Ipswich out of the cup.